-Learning denotes changes in the system that is adaptive in the sense that learning techniques enable the system to do the same or similar task more effectively next time [4].
-Obviously, machine learning (ML) techniques can enhance the performance of any KBHS architecture, i.e. embedded, parallel, co-operative, intelligent front-end [2].
+Learning denotes changes in the system that is adaptive in the sense that learning techniques enable the system to do the same or similar task more effectively next time [3].
+Obviously, machine learning (ML) techniques can enhance the performance of any KBHS architecture, i.e. embedded, parallel, co-operative, intelligent front-end.
 From another point of view, simulation can be used for generating training examples for learning.

-The paper illustrates the benefits of combining AI, ML and simulation techniques in the optimisation of:
+The paper illustrates the benefits of combining AI, ML and simulation techniques in the optimisation of manufacturing processes, process chains and production plants.

-- manufacturing processes,

-- process chains, and

-- production plants.

-2 MULTIPURPOSE MODELLING OF MANUFACTUR-ING PROCESSES
+2 MULTIPURPOSE MODELLING OF MANUFACTURING PROCESSES

-Difficulties in modelling manufacturing processes are manifold: the great number of different machining operations, multidimensional, nonlinear, stochastic nature of machining, partially understood relations between parameters, lack of reliable data, etc. A number of reasons back the required models: the design, optimisation, control and simulation of processes and the design of equipment [3].
-Artificial (ANNs) are neural networks general, multivariable, nonlinear estimators.
-This soft computing technique can offer viable solutions especially for problems where abilities for real-time functioning, uncertainty handling, sensor integration, and learning are essential features [4].
-Successful applications in manufacturing were reported on in the literature [5], [6], [7].
-The assignments to be performed determined the I/O configurations of the models, i.e. which parameters are to be considered as inputs and which ones as outputs.
-This predetermination, however, results in models, which do not necessarily realise the best mapping between the considered quantities.
+Difficulties in modelling manufacturing processes are manifold: the great number of different machining operations, multidimensional, nonlinear, stochastic nature of machining, partially understood relations between parameters, lack of reliable data, etc. A number of reasons back the required models: the design, optimisation, control and simulation of processes and the design of equipment [2].

+Artificial neural networks (ANNs) are general, multivariable, nonlinear estimators.
+This soft computing technique can offer viable solutions especially for problems where abilities for real-time functioning, uncertainty handling, sensor integration, and learning are essential features [3].
+Successful applications in manufacturing were reported on in the literature [4], [5].